How to Apply

 - College transcript.
 We require an official transcript from each college or university you have attended.
 Arrange for your official transcript to be sent directly to the IU Office of Admissions at 300 North Jordan Avenue, Bloomington, IN 47405.
 If you choose to have your college or university transcript delivered through Parchment or eSCRIP-SAFE, your transcript will be downloaded by our office upon receipt.
 If your college or university requires an email address for electronic delivery, please use firstname.lastname@example.org.

 We know that when you really want to go to a college, it feels like you’re waiting months for that acceptance letter instead of weeks.
 But at IU, the wait is for a good reason: we receive thousands of applications per year, and we want to review all of them—including yours—carefully.

 So please bear with us.
-We practice rolling admission, which means we’ll review your application as soon as we receive all of your supporting documents.
+We’ll review your application as soon as we receive all of your supporting documents.
 You can expect to hear whether you’ve been accepted to IU four to eight weeks after we receive all of your application materials.

 In the meantime, you can check your admission status online.

 Academic policies related to obtaining a second degree vary by individual school or college at IU Bloomington.
 In fact, some schools do not accept second degree candidates.
 If you are interested in pursuing a second degree, you should first contact the school of interest before you complete any type of application to learn their policies and procedures regarding advanced study.